helm/helm-www/content/docs/faq.md

 We’re very excited to see the use cases this feature opens up for chart developers, as well as any best practices that arise from consuming library charts.

+### Chart.yaml apiVersion bump

+With the introduction of library chart support and the consolidation of requirements.yaml into Chart.yaml, clients that understood Helm 2's package format won't understand these new features.
+So, we bumped the apiVersion in Chart.yaml from `v1` to `v2`.

+`helm create` now creates charts using this new format, so the default apiVersion was bumped there as well.

+Clients wishing to support both versions of Helm charts should inspect the `apiVersion` field in Chart.yaml to understand how to parse the package format.

 ### XDG Base Directory Support